-Validity/ Reliability Strategy Method Credibility Research process verification by 2 experts.
-Opinions of three sports diplomacy activists who did not participate in the research.
-Recording all interviews.
-Validity Transferability Verifiability A Audit study of the process Codes extracted from the interview text to 3 participants in the research.
-Reliability Intra-subject agreement of two coders Analysis of two interviews by the researcher and another analyst and identification of similar and dissimilar codes (agreement rate was 86%).
+Validity/ Reliability Strategy Method Credibility Research process verification by 2 experts. ty Transferability Opinions of three sports diplomacy activists who did not Validity Transferability participate in the research.
+Val Verifiability Recording all interviews.
+Codes extracted from the interview text to 3 participants in the Audit study of the process research. ţy ilio Intra-subject agreement of Analysis of two interviews by the researcher and another Reliability two coders analyst and identification of similar and dissimilar codes Re (agreement rate was 86%).